-The Holy Bible teaches that God is love.
-If God loves us, then why does He allow us to experience pain and suffering?
-The word “punish” and its variants are used 128 times in the Bible, but most of them do not allude to God punishing anyone.
-Sin and disobedience are always the causes of punishment and discipline in the Bible.
+The Holy Bible conveys that God embodies love.
+If God holds such affection for us, why then are we subject to pain and suffering?
+The term “punish” and its related forms appear 128 times throughout the Bible, yet the majority of these instances do not directly refer to God inflicting punishment on individuals.
+In the Scriptures, sin and disobedience are consistently cited as the reasons behind punishment and discipline.

 Although God does not always chastise us for all of our sins, we still commit them every day.
 The Bible declares that God punishes those who reject and disobey Him while disciplining those who are His followers.
 Usually, when we think of discipline, we think of punishment from our parents or from God to encourage good behavior.